-\item \textbf{Example 4: Linear combination of orthonormal bases.} Under mild conditions, any distribution comprising robust and non-robust directions forming an orthonormal basis can be transformed into our setting via principal component analysis~(cf. \cref{sec:additional-theoretical}). \end{itemize}
+\item \textbf{Example 4: Linear combination of orthonormal bases.} Under mild conditions, any distribution in which robust and non-robust directions form an orthonormal basis can be transformed into our setting via principal component analysis~(cf. \cref{sec:additional-theoretical}). \end{itemize}

-\textbf{Adversarial Attack.} We assume that the test query $\x_{N+1}$ is subject to an adversarial perturbation $\bDelta$ constrained in the $\ell_\infty$ norm, i.e., $\|\bDelta\|_{\infty} \leq \epsilon$, where $\epsilon \geq 0$ denotes the perturbation budget.
-In practice, $\epsilon$ is chosen to match the scale of non-robust features~(e.g., $\epsilon \approx \lambda$ for the training and $\epsilon \approx \beta$ for the test distribution).
-This ensures that perturbations effectively manipulate non-robust features while leaving robust features intact and remaining imperceptible to humans.
+\textbf{Adversarial Attack.} We assume that the query~(test sample) $\x_{N+1}$ is subject to the adversarial perturbation $\bDelta$ constrained by the $\ell_\infty$ norm, i.e., $\|\bDelta\|_{\infty} \leq \epsilon$, where $\epsilon \geq 0$ denotes the perturbation budget.
+In practice, $\epsilon$ is chosen to be consistent with the scale of non-robust features~(e.g., $\epsilon \approx \lambda$ for the training distributions and $\epsilon \approx \beta$ for the test distribution).
+This ensures that perturbations can manipulate non-robust features while leaving robust features intact and remaining imperceptible to humans.